Nuclei-Software/NMSIS/NMSIS/doc/source/core/core_template_system_device.rst

 provides as a minimum the functions described under :ref:`core_api_system_device`.

 These functions are device specific and need adaptations.
-In addition, the file might have configuration settings for the device such as XTAL frequency or PLL prescaler settings, necessary system initilization, vendor customized interrupt, exception and nmi handling code, refer to :ref:`core_api_system_device` for more details.
+In addition, the file might have configuration settings for the device such as XTAL frequency or PLL prescaler settings, necessary system initialization, vendor customized interrupt, exception and nmi handling code, refer to :ref:`core_api_system_device` for more details.

 For devices with external memory BUS the ``system_<device>.c`` also configures the BUS system.